 Regardless of the size of data your company has planned to move to Microsoft 365, you and your IT team can ensure successful Box to Microsoft 365 migration with a structured approach.

-With these 10 steps, you can seamlessly move all your valuables whether you’re IT-managing a medium/large-sized business or even an enterprise.
+With these ten steps, you can seamlessly move Box files to Office 365 whether you’re IT-managing a medium/large-sized business or even an enterprise.

 1. Exploring Cloud Suites and Migration Tools